geraudmathe/Locomotive-fundamentals/README.md

 Now there is several things you may wanna translate :

-- content entries (your models entries)
+- HTML template of pages
 - editable contents in pages
-- HTML template of pages
+- content entries (your models entries)

-#### Page internationalization
+#### Page translation

 By default, page's template and included ```editable contents``` are translatable.